Pumpkin, Chilli and Coconut Soup

 • 3 to 4 slices bacon (optional)

-• 4 cups of chicken (Vegetarian option: use vegetable stock or water)
+• 4 cups chicken stock (Vegetarian option: use vegetable stock)

 Instructions

-2. Sift through the beans and remove any broken pieces or sediment.
+1. Sift through the black beans and remove any broken pieces or sediment.
+Rinse thoroughly under cold water.

-3. Soak them in water either overnight in a pot or cover beans in 2 to 4 cups of water (allow enough liquid for the beans to be completely cover and then some), bring to a boil and then allow to soak for 2 hours.
+2. Soak the beans in water overnight in a large pot, or cover them with 2 to 4 cups of water, ensuring there is enough liquid for the beans to expand.

 • Prep Time: 2 hours